gepetobio/100-days-of-code/r1-log.md

 ### R1D12
 Today I refactored my Random Quote Machine app (actually, I created a second version of it but kept the first for future reference).
 After some constructive feedback, I saw that I could do better with Pure Functions so that's why I refactored.
 There's still room for improvement, though.
 I also studied the laws of Monads and fried my brain.
 Functors and Monads have been the toughest topics in Functional Programming so far (not that I already know all about the rest of Functional Programming).
 No hangouts today again...
 I'll try on again next week.

+### R1D13
+Today I just studied Monads (and invariably studied Functors).
+I think I'm getting the the application of it, just need to understand the laws of Monads now.
+But I'm happier now that I'm seeing the light in the end of the tunnel :P